-The Basaseachic Falls, locally known as Cascada de Basaseachic) reach a height of 853 feet (246 m) making them the second highest waterfall in Mexico.
+The Basaseachic Falls, locally known as Cascada de Basaseachic) reaches a height of 853 feet (246 m) making them the second-highest waterfall in Mexico.
 The falls are the pinnacle attraction of the park and serve as the foundation for the national park name.

 The Candameña Canyon is one of the deepest in the Sierra Tarahumara which delivers the Basaseachic Falls runoff into the Candameña River.
 The Duraznos River and Basaseachic River both feed in together creating the source for the Basaseachic Falls.